 Our engagements typically involve complex analyses and the exercise of professional judgment.
 As a result, we are subject to the risk of professional liability.
 From time to time, lawsuits with respect to our work are pending.
 Litigation alleging that we performed negligently or breached any other obligations could expose us to significant legal liabilities and, regardless of outcome, is often very costly, could distract our management, could damage our reputation, and could harm our financial condition and operating results.
 We also face increased litigation risk as a result of an expanded workforce.
 In addition, certain of our engagements, including interim management engagements and corporate restructurings, involve greater risks than other consulting engagements.
 We are not always able to include provisions in our engagement agreements that are designed to limit our exposure to legal claims relating to our services.
 While we attempt to identify and mitigate our exposure with respect to liability arising out of our consulting engagements, these efforts may be ineffective and an actual or alleged error or omission on our part or the part of our client or other third parties in one or more of our engagements could have an adverse impact on our financial condition and results of operations.
 In addition, we carry professional liability insurance to cover many of these types of claims, but the policy limits and the breadth of coverage may be inadequate to cover any particular claim or all claims plus the cost of legal defense.
-For example, we provide services on engagements in which the impact on a client may substantially exceed the limits of our errors and omissions insurance coverage.
-If we are found to have professional liability with respect to work performed on such an engagement, we may not have sufficient insurance to cover the entire liability.
+For example, we provide services on engagements in which the impact on a client may substantially exceed the limits of our errors and omissions insurance to cover the entire liability.